 - In the left-side navigation pane, choose .

 - Click Create Text Library.

 - In the Create Custom Text Library dialog box, set the parameters based on the Parameters for creating a custom text library table.
 Then, click OK.

 Table 1.
 Parameters for creating a custom text library Parameter Description Name The name of the custom text library.
 You can set the same name for multiple text libraries.
 However, we recommend that you set a unique name for each text library.
-Scene The scenario of the text library.
+Scene The scenario to which the text library applies.
 Valid values: Type The text type of the text library.
 Valid values: